ecmwf/metview-docs/docs/confluence/using_odb_with_metview.rst

 We will write a Macro to reproduce the same temperature map as we plotted with icons.

 Create a new *Macro* icon (in an empty area of the desktop right-click and select **Create new macro**) and edit it.
 First, drag your 'vis_temp' *ODB Visualiser* icon into the **Macro editor** just below the line containing the ``#Metview Macro`` text.
-Next, drag your 'symbol' `Symbol Plotting <https://confluence.ecmwf.int/display/METV/Symbol+Plotting>`_ icon into the  editor below the text the editor already holds.
+Next, drag your 'symbol' :ref:`Symbol Plotting <msymb_icon>` icon into the  editor below the text the editor already holds.
 Next, add the following line to the macro:

 .. code-block:: python